-Figure 10 Artemisinin and its derivatives.
+FIGURE 10.
+Artemisinin and its derivatives.

-11.2.
 Digitalis glycosides

-Digoxin and digitoxin (Figure 11) known as cardiac glycosides is one example of a modern drug glycoside isolated from the plant digitalis (Digitalis purpurea) [9], [52].
-Digoxin and digitoxin are cardiac glycoside with positive inotropic activity.
-They increase force and velocity of myocardial systolic contraction (positive inotropic action), slow heart rate, decrease conduction velocity through AV node, and decrease the degree of activation of the sympathetic nervous system and renin-angiotensin system [53].
+Digoxin and digitoxin (FIGURE 11) known as cardiac glycosides is one example of a modern drug glycoside isolated from the plant digitalis (Digitalis purpurea).9,51 Digoxin and digitoxin are cardiac glycoside with positive inotropic activity.
+They increase force and velocity of myocardial systolic contraction (positive inotropic action), slow heart rate, decrease conduction velocity through AV node, and decrease the degree of activation of the sympathetic nervous system and renin-angiotensin system.52